top of page

 Buddhist Singing Bowl

-Voice therapy develops mindful awareness of our somatic experience, and can be a useful way of working if we want to try something new or if other therapies have not worked for us.
+During all sessions, we will be developing mindful awareness of our somatic experience, which can be a useful way of working if we want to try something new or if other therapies have not worked for us.

-Voice therapy can improve relaxation ability, elevate mood, stimulate the mind and create deeper levels of interconnectedness and wellbeing.
+Voice and sound therapy can improve relaxation ability, elevate mood, stimulate the mind and create deeper levels of interconnectedness and wellbeing.

 I am currently looking for individuals who would like to receive free voice therapy treatments in return for helping me to complete my training.
 If you are interested you can find out more and get in touch here